Part I · The Scale of Reality · What is real?

 III.2 · The Four Depths of Mystery

 Why exactly four?
 Symmetric with Pattern’s four fundamental modes (§II.3).
-Each depth is the experiential face of one of Pattern’s modes: dissipation’s experiential face is qualia, gradient’s is thisness, selection’s is resonance, feedback’s is awe.
-The four depths progress from most everyday (qualia (present at every moment) to most rare (awe) requiring specific conditions), covering four dimensions of experience: felt quality, temporal uniqueness, relationality, and transcendence.
-Other candidates: beauty, the experience of free will, death-awareness, silence: either reduce to mixtures of these four, or (like silence) belong to Mystery itself rather than to any particular “depth” of it.
+Each depth is the experiential face of one of Pattern’s modes: dissipation’s experiential face is qualia, gradient’s is thisness, selection’s is resonance, feedback’s is awe.1 The four depths progress from the most everyday, qualia, which is present at every moment, to the rarest, awe, which requires specific conditions.
+Together they cover four dimensions of experience: felt quality, temporal uniqueness, relationality, and transcendence.
+Other candidates, including beauty, the experience of free will, death-awareness, and silence, either reduce to mixtures of these four or, like silence, belong to Mystery itself rather than to any particular “depth” of it.

 First Depth: Qualia (质感)